 Year 10 & 11

 During these years, students will complete challenges and tasks contributing towards an ASDAN qualification (Award Scheme and Accreditation Network).
 Modules include “Healthy and Safe Food” covering diet and food hygiene, “Conflict Resolution” looking at the different kinds of conflicts and what causes them.
 “Personal Wellbeing” which includes mental health and basic first aid, and “Economic Wellbeing” which looks at banking, paid work, tax and debt.
-As well as this, we continue with our program of Sex and Relationships education.
-Students will learn through discussion, practical and written activities, research and visits.

 In year 10 students will follow an accredited (ASDAN) Enterprise course where they will be planning making and selling a range of products.
 This is an exciting new course for our students.
 For the first time we will be opening our own Market stall at Stevenage Market on a Thursday and each week a group of students will have the opportunity to work on the stall, selling the products made in school.
 We will also be exploring different opportunities to sell our products through online sales and during school fairs.
 Please visit our stall on Thursdays!